mapbox/cpp/glossary.md

 Because it would tell the compiler to try looking for undefined symbols across the entire group rather than just in order.
 Note: technically you are supposed to denote the end of the group of libraries with `-Wl,--end-group`, but I've found that is optional.

+See the `Static Libraries` section of <http://www.evanjones.ca/build-c.html> for another mention of how linking order matters.

 ### translation unit

 The input to a compiler from which an [object file](#object-file) is created.
 Normally this is one or more files with the extension of `.cpp`, `c++`, or `.cc`.